Activity Report Kenya 2011

 The recurring conflict and instability in Somalia coupled with the Horn of Africa drought has caused massive cross-border influxes at the rate of 30,000 arrivals per month in the Dadaab refugee camp alone.
 The arrival figures have however drastically decreased to approximately 100 per day because of increased insecurity along the Kenya/Somalia border and a halt to the registration of new asylum-seekers from Somalia in October 2011.
 Overall refugee and asylum-seekers in the country numbered 590,921 as of September 2011.

-MAGNA after detailed research of areas in Garissa District implemented in 2011 the project that reacts on the humanitarian crisis in the Horn of Africa.
-Garissa District that is neighboring Somalia is the one of the places where thousands of Somalis people sick a refuge.
+After a detailed research of areas in Garissa District, in 2011, MAGNA implemented a project in reaction to the humanitarian crisis in the Horn of Africa.
+Garissa District that is neighboring Somalia is the one of the places where thousands of Somalis people seek refuge.

 In all health facilities was introduced and implemented system of registration, referrals, records keeping with filing arrangement for medical files, which is helping nutritionists and medical staff to follow patients and provide adequate care.
 Screenings of all patients visiting health facilities and also living in surrounded communities become a standard way of working for community health workers.